TRAILS FOR KIDS

 There are so many fun ways to explore Hopkinton’s trails with kids.
 Here are some resources and tips.

-Thank you to the Hopkinton Public Library for being a sponsor of this upcoming Hopkinton Trails Explorers Event:
+Thank you to the Hopkinton Public Library for being a sponsor of the 2023 Hopkinton Trails Explorers Event:

 Stroller-Friendly Trails